prakharmrsl/easypcceo.github.io/pages/graphics-cards/gtx-1080-ti/monitor.md

 ### Best FreeSync Monitor: LG 32GK650F-B
 ![best freesync monitor for gtx 1080 ti](/img/gpu/1080ti/monitor/lg-32gk.jpg){: .img-right .img-small}

-Grabbing our spot for the top FreeSync monitor to pair with your GTX 1080 Ti, at $329.99USD on Amazon, is the LG 32GK650F-B.
+Grabbing our spot for the top [FreeSync](https://www.digitaltrends.com/computing/what-is-freesync/){: target="_blank"} monitor to pair with your GTX 1080 Ti, at $329.99USD on Amazon, is the LG 32GK650F-B.

 Sure, it’s a mouthful of a name but it is one of, if not the best monitor out there for 1440p gaming with FreeSync support.